Income Inequality Is Partially Caused By Women Joining the Work Force

 I thought it would be useful to revisit it using real world numbers to illustrate just how large of a gap it can cause now that women have been in the workforce for a generation or two, and are enjoying higher educational rates than men.
 I also wanted to highlight it, again, because it is one of the best illustrations of how various disciplines reinforce one another to create societal outcomes; a factor you must take into consideration when analyzing data if you desire to understand it.
-Biology, economics, sociology, psychology; it’s all telling the same story, from different perspectives, that make it easier to understand what is happening and what the underlying causes are.
+Biology, economics, sociology, psychology; it’s all telling the same story, from different perspectives.
+Knowing that makes it easier to understand what is happening and try to understand the underlying causes.

 An Examination of Median Lifetime Earnings By Highest Educational Attainment

 To understand how the women’s liberation movement is partially responsible for that widening gap between the rich and the poor, we have to look at the vast income differentials a person is likely to experience in life based on his or her educational attainment.
 Georgetown University has a great report on Median Lifetime Earnings by Degree (PDF) that breaks down a lot of the data and specifics.